IMechE Fife NDT Limited

 - With the exception of examinations, if the Services are cancelled by the Customer less than 14 days before the start date of their delivery the full fee will be charged.

-- If an examination is cancelled by the Customer 48 hours or more before the time of the examination, the Order can be transferred to an alternative examination provided the examination is booked within one month of the cancellation date and the examination is within six months of the cancellation date, otherwise a fee of 10% will be charged.
+- If an examination is cancelled by the Customer 7 days or more before the time of the examination, the Order can be transferred to an alternative examination date provided the examination is booked within one month of the cancellation date and the examination is within six months of the cancellation date, otherwise a fee of 10% will be charged.

 - If an examination is cancelled less than 48 hours before the time of the examination a fee of 50% will be charged.